Andy1914/Maggie/README.md

-# Ellie
+# Maggie

-Ellie- A social-plugin application developed in Python, using Django framework.
+Maggie, is a simple social-plugin application developed in Python, using Django framework.